snhobbs/spreadsheet-wrangler/README.md

 ```
 spreadsheet_wrangler.py cluster --column="ref-des" --on="pn" -s bom_clustered_on_ref-des.xlsx
 ```
-NOTE: Currently the first matching row with in the column passed with the "--on" argument is used for all the matching parts.
-This is not necessarily correct.

 ### Compare a BOM sorted by the type of parts with a design BOM
 To compare a BOM sorted by the part type (as shown above) with a BOM sorted by reference designator the BOM needs to be unpacked first and then compared.